Stuycs-K/lab11-stuyrim-5-abrahamm-chengm/README.md

 :white_check_mark: All classes are special in abilites.

-ballot_box_with_check: RB class has working stat boost
+:ballot_box_with_check: RB class has working stat boost

 :white_check_mark: Game is able to randomly input enemy party move.